learnweb/moodle-repository_owncloud/README.md

 # English

 This plugin enables moodle users to have direct access to their files from ownCloud in the *Moodle File Picker* and the *Url-Activity*.
-It was depending on the [`oauth2owncloud` plugin](https://github.com/pssl16/moodle-tool_oauth2owncloud).
+Hitherto it **was** depending on the [`oauth2owncloud` plugin](https://github.com/pssl16/moodle-tool_oauth2owncloud).
-Since Moodle3.3 release Moodle offers an additional API for registering OAuth2 Clients.
+Since ther Moodle3.3 release Moodle offers an additional API for registering OAuth2 Clients.
 Therefore, the plugin is customized to the new API.

 Created by the project seminar sciebo@Learnweb of the University of Münster.